hertie-data-science-lab/ds01-infra/docs-user/core-concepts/README.md

 ## What This Section Is

-These docs explain the **DS01-specific concepts** you need to understand to work productively.
+These docs explain the **DS01-specific concepts** to understand to work productively.
 They're concise, practical, and focused on "just enough theory" to use the system well.

 **Read these when:**
 - You want to understand DS01 before diving in